The DeAndre Way: Singles

 "Pretty Boy Swag" was released as the album's lead single on June 8, 2010.
 The single has reached number 34 on the US Billboard Hot 100, number 6 on the Billboard Hot R&B/Hip-Hop Songs chart and number 5 on the Billboard Rap Songs chart.
 The single has gone on to sell over 1,000,000 copies.

 "Blowing Me Kisses" was released as the album's second single on August 31, 2010.

 "Speakers Going Hammer" was released as the album's third single on October 19, 2010.

 Other songs

 A video teaser for the deluxe album song "Do It Big" was released in April 2010 to promote the album.

-There are music videos for the tracks "Mean Mug" featuring 50 Cent and "30 Thousand 100 Million" feat.
-Lil B, both of them released in November 2010.
+Music videos for the tracks "Mean Mug" featuring 50 Cent and "30 Thousand 100 Million" featuring Lil B were both released in November 2010.

 Critical reception

 Upon release, The DeAndre Way received mixed reviews from music critics.
 However it has garnered better critical reception than Soulja Boy's previous albums.
 IGN stated "For a party-ready southern hip-hop album it gets the job done, but anyone looking for something more substantial needs to look elsewhere."
 Slant Magazine contributed, "The DeAndre Way doesn't exactly qualify as substantial growth, but it's another solid effort from an innovative MC who's been unfairly chastised by so many."
 However Rolling Stone labelled the album "bland and jaundiced", while HipHopDX states that it "lacks any evidence of creativity".